xdrpp/stc/cmd/stc/stc.1.md

 file, at which point stc writes the transaction back to the original file.

-## Post mode

-Post-mode submits a transaction to the Stellar network.
-This is how you actually execute a transaction you have properly formatted and signed.

 ## Hash mode

 Stellar hashes transactions to a unique 32-byte value that depends on